 In 2013 we created a Russian version of 'My Name Is Sorrow' (Меня Зовут Скорбь).

-Earlier this year during a lull in the film's development I wrote a spec Pilot Script for an ethnically and age diverse conspiracy/supernatural noir TV series.
-It's about a community of resurrected people who help with the psycho-spiritual healing of the victims of violent crime.
-It's an ode to my philosophical commitments to bring social change through non-violent action.
+I’ve also written a spec Pilot Script for an ethnically and age diverse conspiracy/supernatural noir TV series.
+It's about a community of resurrected people who help with the healing of the victims of violent crime.
+It's an ode to my commitments to bring social change through non-violent action.

-Unique traits: Arthouse with a social conscience.
+Unique traits: Arthouse.
 Human rights stories thru the lens of the psychological drama.
 Looking to connect with seasoned professionals who like to bend the genre rules!

-Film by Seeing Rachel Ltd/Director (Drama and Film-Noir) Writer, Director A psychological drama, following two determined female lead characters through the harrowing case of a missing girl (Rachel Andersson), which leads them to a covert organisation of human traffickers and organised crime.
+Film by Seeing Rachel Ltd/Director (Drama and Film-Noir) Writer, Director A psychological drama, following two women who fight against a toxic patriarchy to seek justice for missing schoolgirl, Rachel Andersson.
 Arthouse style meets social conscience.

 My Name Is Sorrow (Russian Version)